MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 2.2 getting delayed was not a result of laziness.
 RobTop has [been working nonstop on update 2.2](/categories/2.2/), especially since [GD10](/posts/will-geometry-dash-2-2-come-out-on-the-games-10-year-anniversary/).

 RobTop hasn't always made the best decisions, but blaming this outcome on laziness is entirely unfounded.

+There are many things you can criticize RobTop for.
+But laziness is not one of them.

+# Exhibit A: We were given a release *month?*

+From the start, [I had my suspicions that 2.2 was going to get delayed until November](/posts/geometry-dash-2-2-release-date-might-get-delayed-to-after-october/).
+And it all started with a release *month*.

+I'd imagine if RobTop was confident, he would give us a release day instead of a release month.
+Without a precise release date, 2.2's release felt like a far off estimate instead of a set-in-stone fact.